-That annual budgets and projections of revenues and expenditures for the succeeding four years shall be prepared by the Institute's staff, reviewed and modified as necessary by the Board of Directors, and submitted to Council for approval or disapproval at its meeting preceding the annual meeting; such budgets shall be in a form indicating the costs of each of the several programs and activities of the Institute; material variations from the annual budget shall be reported to the Council at its spring meeting by the Board of Directors; approval of such report shall constitute authority to continue expenditures for purposes indicated in the annual budget, as modified at the spring meeting, until a new budget for the following fiscal year is approved by the Council.
+That annual budgets and projections of revenues and expenditures for the succeeding four years shall be prepared by the Institute's staff, reviewed and modified as necessary approved by the Board of Directors, and submitted presented to Council for approval or disapproval at its meeting preceding the annual meeting; such budgets shall be in a form indicating the costs of each of the several the principal programs and activities of the Institute; material variations from the annual budget shall be reported to the Council at its spring meeting by the Board of Directors; approval receipt of such report without rejection shall constitute authority to continue expenditures for purposes indicated in the annual budget, as modified and presented at the spring meeting, until a new budget for the following fiscal year is approved by the Council.
+However, the Board of Directors may, between meetings of Council, authorize additional expenditures in total not to exceed five percent of budgeted revenues from all sources.